 - Let-off: 70%

-Overview: When I ordered the Bowtech Core, I knew this puppy is built for speed.
+Overview: When I ordered the Bowtech Carbon Knockout, I knew this puppy is built for speed.
 And I wasn’t disappointed.

 With quality construction that is to be expected from Bowtech, they managed to balance and distribute some of the massive weight – over 5 pounds of it.
 The limited adjustment in the draw length and the generous axle length herald this as a bow that means business.